The benefits of hardwood flooring are remarkable when you think about it.

-Wood flooring also improves indoor air quality in another, less tangible, way.
+Wood floors also improves indoor air quality in another, less tangible, way.
 This is because wood is a carbon-neutral product.

 As most people know, as a tree grows, it takes in carbon dioxide from the environment and produces oxygen.
 What most people do not know, however, is that products made from wood, including wood flooring, store carbon during their service lives.

-In recent years, wood floors also have been improved by utilizing low VOC finishes and adhesives.
+In recent years, wood floors also have improved by utilizing low VOC finishes and adhesives.